sethbern/CSJava/published/csjava/_sources/Unit1-Getting-Started/topic-1-3-variables.rst.txt

         public void testMain() throws IOException
         {
             String output = getMethodOutput("main");
-            String expect = "The score is 0\nThe price is 23.25\nfalse\ntrue\nHi Jose";
+            String expect = "The score is 0\nThe price is 23.25\nWon? false\nWon? true\nHi Jose";
             boolean passed = getResults(expect, output, "Expected output from main", true);
             assertTrue(passed);
         }
    }

-When you are printing out variables, you can use the **string concatenation** operator + to add them to another string inside System.out.print.
-So ``"hi " + "there"`` will create a new String object with the value ``"hi there"``.
-If the variable **name** has a value "Jose", then the code ``"Hi " + name`` will create a new String object with value ``"Hi Jose"``.

-Never put variables inside quotes "" because that will print out the variable name letter by letter.
-You do not want to print out the variable name, but the value of the variable in memory.
-If you're not sure what this means, try putting quotes around the variable and see what happens.
-In the print out, if you want spaces between words and variables, you must put the space in the quotes.
+If you want spaces between words and variables when printing, you must put the space in the quotes.
 If you forget to add spaces, you will get smushed output like "HiJose" instead of "Hi Jose".